 Where can I find animal care jobs?

-If you'd like to become an Army Medical Service veterinary technician, you'll have to apply via its website.
-Those who successfully make it through the application process will undergo 14 weeks of military training to become a soldier at its Winchester or Pirbright sites, before progressing to the Defence Animal Centre at Melton Mowbray.
-Here, you'll learn veterinary nursing skills, military dog handling skills and how to manage veterinary equipment.
+To become an Army Medical Service veterinary technician, you'll need to apply via their website.
+Those who make it through the application process will undergo 14 weeks of military training to become a soldier at the Winchester or Pirbright sites, before progressing to the Defence Animal Centre at Melton Mowbray.
+There, you'll master veterinary nursing, master military dog handling, and learn the ropes of managing veterinary equipment.

 Other job sites advertising roles working with animals include: